 Clinical Psychology, Psychotherapy, and Counselling

 Welcome to Collaboration House Psychology, conveniently located at 3/143 Main St Greensborough, Victoria.
 We provide child, adolescent, adult, and couples mental health services for Melbourne's northern suburbs and across Australia.
 We focus on creating a warm, engaging, and collaborative space to meet your mental health wellbeing needs.
-Our team of psychologists act with your individual needs in mind, tailoring the work to incorporate your feedback in the treatment environment.
+Our team of caring psychologists act with your individual needs in mind, tailoring the work to you by integrating your feedback in the treatment environment.

 We work a little differently than some psychologists.
 We seek to know your experience in sessions to inform your treatment process.
 We hope to assist empowering you to have a voice in your experience in the therapeutic process, our working relationship, and your overall wellbeing.